 Applying recommendations may substantially affect the look and feel of your game.
 We strongly recommend that you only accept changes that you fully understand.
 For example, if you accept our recommendation to deactivate the Unity skybox, you will need to replace it with a cube mapped box or sphere and a shader that supports depth testing.

-Performance recommendations differ substantially for Rift and mobile applications.
+Performance recommendations differ substantially for Rift and Android applications.
 This tool may be used for both platforms.
 It will evaluate your project based on the target platform selected in Build Settings.

-To audit a Rift project, select File > Build Settings…, and under Platform, select PC, Mac, & Linux Standalone.
+To audit a Rift project, select File > Build Settings…, and under Platform, select PC, Mac, and Linux Standalone.
 If Switch Platform is not grayed out, click it.

-To audit a mobile project, select File > Build Settings…, and under Platform, select Android.
+To audit an Android project, select File > Build Settings…, and under Platform, select Android.
 If Switch Platform is not grayed out, click it.

 Once you have verified your Build Settings are configured properly, run the Performance Auditing Tool.